mgattozzi/assay/README.md

 documentation) or [`tests/integration_tests.rs`](tests/integration_tests.rs).

 # MSRV Policy
 We do not have a Minimum Supported Rust Version and only track `stable`.
-Given this crate uses 2021 edition `rustc` >= 1.56 for now, but that's not always guaranteed to be the case and later versions might require a greater version than 1.56.
+Older versions might work, but it's not guaranteed.

 # License
 All files within this project are distributed under the Mozilla Public License